hades102zues/cs_6411_proj/README.md

 > [!warning]
-> You will **need** to grab API keys from Malware Balzaar and Virus Total to run these scripts.
+> You will **need** API keys from Malware Balzaar and Virus Total to run these scripts.

 # get_sample.py
 Pulls virus samples from Malware Balzaar and stores in